 Last Halloween I built some animated light-up steampunk/mad-scientist goggles.
 This year, I finally got around to documenting the project.

 Zheng3’s Kickstarter project is to design 3D printable medieval armor for Barbie dolls.
 I see this as being a great transition to help girls ease their doll play from “let’s go shopping” to a much more active and kick-ass “let’s fight that nasty dragon and save the village.”

 I needed a way to mount a Trinket and power jack, so I designed and printed one.

 When working with 3D printers, you start with an object file.
 The object is a solid chunk of 3D geometry.
 To get that out to the printer, it needs to be “sliced” into layers.
 This is similar to a laser printer.
-There, you start with a PDF or PostScript that defines a circle here and a wavy line over there, … Continue reading Octocat MRI
+There, you start with a PDF or PostScript that defines a circle here and … Continue reading Octocat MRI